Chairs for Women in Science & Engineering (CWSE)

 Project Manager, WWEST/iSTAND

-Rebecca McCullough holds a Masters Degree in Educational Leadership, as well as two undergraduate degrees in Education and Kinesiology.
+Rebecca holds a Masters Degree in Educational Leadership, as well as two undergraduate degrees in Education and Kinesiology.
 As the Project Manager for WWEST and iSTAND (integrative STEM Team Advancing Networks of Diversity) , she is committed to making meaningful connections between STEM and underrepresented populations throughout BC and the Yukon.

 Rebecca works on bridging BC education curriculum and STEM outreach/mentorship activities, and advocating for equity, diversity and inclusion through WWEST and iSTAND events and opportunities.